Jack Rodwell: Everton

 Rodwell then broke a record on his senior debut becoming the youngest player to represent Everton in Europe, when he came on as a substitute against Dutch team AZ at the age of 16 years and 284 days, as the club won 3–2.
-It wasn't until on 9 March 2008 when Rodwell appeared as a substitute on his Premier League debut – before also featuring as a replacement in the final match of the season, replacing Tim Cahill in a 1–0 victory over Sunderland, and signed his first professional contract with Everton on 17 March 2008, after spending six years in the reserve team.
+On 9 March 2008, Rodwell appeared as a substitute on his Premier League debut – before also featuring as a replacement in the final match of the season, replacing Tim Cahill in a 1–0 victory over Sunderland, and signed his first professional contract with Everton on 17 March 2008, after spending six years in the reserve team.
 At the end of the 2007–08 season, he made three appearances in all competitions.
 Following this, Rodwell was awarded the academy's Player of the Year.

 Ahead of the 2008–09 season, Rodwell was called up to the club's first team squad for the pre–season tour.
 Rodwell made his first professional start against Blackburn Rovers on 16 August 2008, playing the full 90 minutes.
 Since the start of the 2008–09 season, he found his playing time was mostly from the substitute bench.
 Despite this, Rodwell continued to fight his way to earn a place in the starting eleven for the side.
 Rodwell scored his first senior goal for Everton in the FA Cup against Aston Villa in February 2009.
 After the match, Manager David Moyes praised his performance.
 That same month, he signed a five-year contract with Everton.
-Rodwell appeared as an unused substitute, as Everton lost 2–1 against Chelsea in the FA Cup Final.
+Rodwell appeared as an unused substitute, as Everton loss 2–1 against Chelsea in the FA Cup Final.
 At the end of the 2008–09 season, Rodwell made twenty–five appearances and scoring once in all competitions.